 - ARH-2010 Survey of Western Traditions in Art 3 credits

 - ART-1011 Drawing I 3 credits

-- ART-1140 Design 3 credits
+- ART-1140 Design I 3 credits

-\Students registering for THA-2121 Acting I must also register for the THA-2121L Acting I Lab for 1 credit.
+Students registering for THA-2121 Acting I must also register for the THA-2121L Acting I Lab for 1 credit.

-In order to earn a degree, you must successfully complete all requirements for your major as listed here AND all other Degree Requirements, including General Education requirements, and meet the JSC Graduation Standards.
+In order to earn a degree, you must successfully complete all requirements for your major as listed here AND meet all other Degree Requirements, including the General Education Curriculum requirements and JSC Graduation Standards .